pakaphon-pa/go-socket-scrum-poker/README.md

 - **In-Room Chat** – Communicate instantly while estimating.
 - **WebSocket Support** – Live room and chat updates without refreshing.

-> This is the **MVP scope** — voting, reveal, and persistence will be added in later milestones.

 ---

 ## 🛠 Tech Stack